Top 10 foods you must try on a visit to Portugal

 Migas (A typical Portuguese dish)

 The main ingredient is bread crumbs, originally this would have been any left over or stale bread to prevent waste.
 The other staple ingredients are olive oil and garlic and a green leafy vegetable like spinach or kale.
-This is a green side dish which goes with almost anything and is really tasty.
+This is a dish which goes with almost anything and is really tasty.

 Lombo de Bacalhau and migas